slisznia/mysql-datetime2long/README.md

 ## Conversion formula

-Formula to encode a datetime as bigint:
+Formula to encode datetime as bigint:

 ```
     year << 46